amtseng/fourier_attribution_priors/data/README.md

 	- These are copied from `/mnt/data/annotations/gc_content_tracks/{hg38,mm10}/gc_{hg38,mm10}_1000bp_flank.bigwig`
 	- Each base in the BigWig is the GC content of the 1kb region centered at that base

+- `ENCODE_TFChIP_cellline_peaks/`
+	- Cell-line specific peaks for specific TFs
+	- These are consist of only the optimal IDR peaks, downloaded using `download_ENCODE_TFChIP_cellline_peaks.py`

 ### `interim/`
 Links to `/mnt/lab_data2/amtseng/att_priors/data/interim/`
 - Raw data that has been processed to an intermediate form